 Within 2 years Agnes was forced aside into the honorary post of President (soon after, Princess Mary was appointed President, and Agnes was downgraded to Vice President) and the membership of the headquarters committee she had created had been entirely replaced, in some cases despite their great reluctance to leave.
 In February 1918 the new handbook, "Girl Guiding" by Robert Baden-Powell had been brought out to replace "How Girls Can Help to Build Up the Empire".
 From that time, Olave Baden-Powell was both the public face and the private driving force behind Guiding, and Agnes was excluded from any meaningful involvement.
 Agnes is rarely mentioned in official publications, and was often not invited to events she might have been expected to attend.
 Within a few years her contribution was almost entirely forgotten, even to the extent that some people nowadays mistakenly refer to Robert and Olave Baden-Powell as 'the founders'.
 Meantime, Agnes continuted her work with the Westminster Branch of the Red Cross, and many other charities and organisations.

 In 1930 Olave Baden-Powell opted to relinquish the post of UK Chief Commissioner in order to concentrate on her new role as World Chief Guide, a specially-created post she held for the rest of her life, and which ceased on her death.
 Robert and Olave Baden-Powell moved to Nyeri, Kenya in 1938, as it was thought the climate would benefit his health - the initial plan was that it would be for a short time, but the outbreak of war prevented a return to Britain, so they stayed in Kenya until he died in 1941 at the age of 83, and he was buried there.
 Olave stayed on in Kenya for a further year before returning to the UK.
-Agnes Baden-Powell died in 1945, and was buried in the family grave in London, although her name was not added to the gravestone (a group is currently working to rectify this).
+Agnes Baden-Powell died in 1945, and was buried in the family grave in London, although her name was not added to the gravestone (a group is currently working to fundraise in order to rectify this).
 On her return from Kenya (her house in the UK having been requisitioned for war work in her absence) Olave Baden-Powell was granted a grace-and-favour apartment at Hampton Court Palace, which served as her base when not travelling the world on behalf of Guiding, though in her later years that travel was restricted by her health.
 She moved to a nursing home in 1976, before dying in 1977.

 Guiding carried on growing, and in 2010 celebrated it's Centenary Year, with Brownies then celebrating their 'Big Brownie Birthday' in 2014 and Senior Section their 'Spectacular' in 2016!